 Click one of the stars to add your vote...

-Other readers gave this article an average rating of 4.8 stars.
+Other readers gave this article an average rating of 3 stars.

 Just like Italy, Poland’s citizenship laws are built around the idea of “uninterrupted lineage.”
 That means you have to make sure that no Polish ancestor in your lineage renounced their Polish citizenship at any time.

 The good news is that Poland is generous with how far back you can trace your ancestry.
-If you have a great-grandparent who was born in Poland, then you could claim citizenship through descent.
+If you have a great-grandparent who was born in Poland, then you could claim citizenship through ancestry.

 The bad news is that despite the country’s complicated war history, Poland is very strict with respect to documentation.
 This is true despite the nation’s complicated war history.
-The burden of proof is on you and the problem is that many family histories were destroyed by war.
+The burden of proof is on you, and the problem is that many family histories were destroyed by war.

 (We can only give recommendations on trusted and vetted contacts to our premium members as publishing that information online would overwhelm our contacts.)